Lead Paint Warning: Most Homes in NY Metro Area Built Before 1978

 The problem is, lead based paint could still be present in your home.
 When swallowed or inhaled, lead can get into the bloodstream and become detrimental to brain function and learning capability, especially in children.
 It’s also particularly harmful to pets.

-This should raise real concerns for homeowners and residents because lead from deteriorating paint – notably lead contaminated dust – is one of the most common causes of lead poisoning, says Robert Weitz, a principal and licensed lead inspector with the environmental testing firm RTK Environmental Group, headquartered in Stamford, Connecticut.
+This should raise real concerns for homeowners and residents because lead from deteriorating paint – notably lead contaminated dust – is one of the most common causes of lead poisoning, says Robert Weitz, a principal and licensed lead inspector with the environmental testing firm RTK Environmental, headquartered in Stamford, Connecticut.

 Weitz advises people living in older homes or buildings to look at painted areas such as exterior siding and doors and door frames, along with banisters, porches, railings and surfaces with a lot of wear-and-tear to see if paint is peeling, chipping, cracking or damaged.